CloudReactor/cloudreactor-python-ecs-quickstart/docs/secret_management.md

 encrypted](https://aws.amazon.com/ecr/faqs/) and it is assumed the server you deploy from (which builds and caches Docker images) is secure.

-Once you figure out which files to encrypte, uncomment the lines in `.gitignore` that ignore secret files, since you'll be checking them in encrypted.
+Once you figure out which files to encrypt, uncomment the lines in `.gitignore` that ignore secret files, since you'll be checking them in encrypted.

 ### git-crypt